PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: Efficient Storage Access With TCRs

 Metadata in tabular file formats describes the table schema and provides information that enables data pruning, i.e., identifying prunable RGs from file.
 An inherent overhead of the naive reader is that metadata is re-read in every read request.
-For AI workloads, this overhead is negligible, as the read size is typically large and not chunked, and the workloads are compute-intensive.
-However, for database workloads, and in particular under chunked read, this results in repeatedly reading and parsing the same metadata for every chunk.
+For AI workloads, this overhead is negligible because the read sizes are typically large and not chunked, and the workloads are compute-intensive.
+However, for database workloads, particularly under chunked reads, this results in repeatedly reading and parsing the same metadata for each chunk.
 As illustrated in \circled{2} \emph{Chunking} in~\Cref{fig:storage_overlap}, the same table metadata is redundantly read for every chunk of the same table.
 In PystachIO, we address this inefficiency by caching metadata upfront, thereby decoupling it from the read path.
 Our approach also aligns with common practice in CPU-based Parquet readers~\cite{hao2024caching, datafusionPR16971}.
 Performance-wise, as shown in~\Cref{fig:storage_bmon}, \emph{Metadata Caching} significantly increases sustained I/O bandwidth by decoupling metadata from the critical path.
 With caching enabled, the average read bandwidth reaches 8.5~GiB/s, as shown under \emph{Metadata Caching} on the left of~\Cref{fig:reader_abalation}.